gitkeeper/pilum/README.md

 Pilum is a sophisticated task manager with a CLI and a GUI written in Rust.

+Pilum serves as a convenient and easy-to-use task management tool, operated via the command line and a graphical interface.
+It keeps track of your to-do tasks, enabling operations like adding, removing and altering tasks as per your requirements.
+Pilum is equipped with a wide range of commands for sophisticated task manipulations.

+Essentially, Pilum functions as a list organizer.
+You can feed details, along with their respective parameters, and the program neatly structures and displays it.
+By integrating deadlines and recurring tasks, it becomes a comprehensive to-do manager.
+Further refinement is achieved by incorporating elements like priorities, tags, project groups and more, making Pilum a fully-fledged task organization program.

 ## Installation

 You must have [Rust](https://www.rust-lang.org/) installed on your machine.
 To install Rust, it's